tasmota/decode-config/README.md

 The following groups are available: `Control`, `Display`, `Domoticz`, `Internal`, `Knx`, `Light`, `Management`, `Mqtt`, `Power`, `Rf`, `Rules`, `Sensor`, `Serial`, `Setoption`, `Shutter`, `System`, `Timer`, `Wifi`, `Zigbee`

-These are similary to the categories on [Tasmota Command Wiki](https://tasmota.github.io/docs/Commands/).
+These are similary to the categories on [Tasmota Command Documentation](https://tasmota.github.io/docs/Commands/).

-To filter outputs to a subset of groups use the `-g` or `--group` arg concatenating the group you want, e. g.
+To filter outputs to a subset of groups, use the `-g` or `--group` parameter, concatenating the groups you want, e. g.

 ```bash
 decode-config -d tasmota-4281 -c my.conf --output-format cmnd --group Main MQTT Management Wifi
 ```

-Filtering by groups affects the entire output, regardless of whether screen output or backup file
+Filtering by groups affects the entire output, regardless of whether screen output or backup file.

 ### Usage examples